TensorWorks/PixelStreamingCloudGuide/Guides_UE_5/Pixel Streaming on AWS (Windows).md

 ## Setting up Your Signalling Server

-Head to your projects cmd directory, found in:
+Head to your projects WebServers directory, found in:

 ```
-WindowsNoEditor\Samples\PixelStreaming\WebServers\SignallingWebServer\platform_scripts\cmd
+\ProjectName\Windows\ProjectName\Samples\PixelStreaming\WebServers
 ```

-You'll see a variety of files in here, you can always refer to the README in this folder to see what each of them do.
-But our first step is to install the pre-requisites to run a signalling server!
+If you had already used the “get_ps_scripts” script in your Engine directory, you should already have all required Pixel Streaming scripts in the above directory.
+If not, you’ll simply need to run the “get_ps_scripts.bat” script.
+This will download everything you need.

 With UE5, we've massively simplified the setup for your signalling server.
 Simply double-click `setup.bat` and it will automatically install CoTURN and the node prerequisites in this directory.
 If setup has worked as normal, you'll now see a coturn and node file in this directory.